ana0/off-decode/README.md

 # off-decode
-This is the secret to decode and decrypt the shared secrets from Off
+This is the script to decode and decrypt the shared secrets from Off

 To run this script will require a little bit, but not a lot of programming knowledge.
 I am confident you can figure it out together.